 - Alabama Public Act 210-213: “Department land management decisions and actions shall not result in any net loss of habitat land acreage available for hunting opportunities on department-owned lands that exist on March 22, 2010.
 The department shall expeditiously find replacement acreage for hunting to compensate for closures of any existing hunting land.
 Replacement land, to the greatest extent possible, shall be located within the same administrative region of the department and shall be consistent with the hunting discipline that the department allowed on the closed land.”

-Ensuring access to our natural resources is of paramount importance to our sporting heritage, and so it is strongly recommended that states adopt no-net-loss provisions.
+Ensuring access to our natural resources is of paramount importance to our sporting heritage, therefore, it is strongly recommended that all states adopt no-net-loss provisions.
 It is the duty of each caucus leadership team to determine the best course of action in your state and modify the above language as necessary.

 Share this page